- 1 Different types of USB Outlet

 How do I choose a USB wall outlet?

 You don’t need to be an electrician to choose a good USB wall receptacle.
-Even if you’re experienced with this kind of home installation, you don’t want to be second-guessing the quality of a USB wall receptacle.
+Even if you’re not experienced with this kind of home installation, you don’t want to be second-guessing the quality of a USB wall receptacle.
 You need it to work.

 But you will need to have a good idea of what it is you expect from charging outlet.
 Depending on your needs, seemingly small details can make for big differences in real world use.
 Those differences are mostly played out in charging times and the port types of an outlet.